LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

 #.
 The first step in implementing a member method is to acquire the "self"
    instance.
 The "self" is the instance upon which the member call was made.
-   This is illustrated on lines 387-390 of the CAPIFile.cpp file:
+   This is illustrated on lines 387-390 of the :file:`CAPIFile.cpp` file:

    .. code-block:: c++